Community Cats- What We Believe

 We believe there is an overpopulation of local Community Cats.
 This overpopulation not only causes our local animal shelter to use valuable resources responding to nuisance calls but it also causes many Community Cats to be euthanized.
 We believe we can learn to live in harmony with the Community Cats by working to reduce their population by Trap Neuter Return (TNR).

-When a local trapper brings us a Community Cat, we are able to sterilize and vaccinate the cat at a low cost which not only ends reproduction but it also reduces many of the nuisance behaviors.
+When a local trapper makes an appointment appointment online for a Community Cat, we are able to sterilize and vaccinate the cat at a low cost which not only ends reproduction but it also reduces many of the nuisance behaviors.
 We tip the left ear to signify that the cat has been sterilized and vaccinated.
 The trapper then monitors the Community Cat for 24 hours before releasing the cat back to it's original location.

 REHOMING: We ONLY rehome cats that are at certain risk of death.
 Usually these cats are given to us by local animal shelters, as they are deemed unadoptable.
 Some we are able to allow to decompress and rehome to indoors, some to indoor/outdoor and some to barns.
 As a LAST RESORT.
 Not because they are a nuisance.
 WE LOVE CATS and we believe they are GREAT for our community, especially when our community pitches in to help control the pet population!!
 We believe this 100% and encourage you to work with us on TNR.
 Please don't attempt to guilt us into taking cats or threaten us with hurting the cats.
 It won't work.
 When we are full, we are full.